When you buy home insurance, you are asked a ton of questions.

 It makes sense, as people with better credit are more likely to have the funds to complete any necessary updates on a home.
 They are also less likely to commit insurance fraud because of money issues.

 The insurance industry took this information and reflected it in their rates.
 Clients with higher credit scores are now eligible for a lower insurance rate.

 A few things to remember about home insurance and your credit score

 Your credit will not be affected – The check is always a soft hit.
 This means your credit score will not be affected.

 Confidential – Your broker can’t see your score.
-Computers do the work, and add any applicable discount.
+Computers do the work and add any applicable discount.
 Your credit information is secure.

 Qualification – You will not be penalized.
-If your credit score isn’t great your premiums won’t increase, they’ll just stay the same.
+If your credit score isn’t great, your premiums won’t increase; they’ll just stay the same.
 Your policy will never be cancelled due to a low credit score either.

-Some of our markets have credit discounts that reduce your insurance by more than 20%, so we recommend that you say ‘YES’ to the credit check.
+Some of our markets have credit discounts that reduce your insurance by more than 20%, so we recommend you say ‘YES’ to the credit check.
 We want to get you the best rates possible, and this is a great way to do that!

 If you live in Alberta or British Columbia and are looking for Home Insurance, we are here to answer any questions you may have about our range of home insurance products and services.
 Contact our team at 1.844.544.4663 and see what makes us Harbord – The Home Insurance People™!